rapidsai/deployment/source/guides/colocate-workers.md

 # Colocate Dask workers on Kubernetes while using nodes with multiple GPUs

-An optimization users can use while working with nodes with multiple GPUs is to schedule all the Dask workers as tightly grouped as possible to minimize communication overhead between the worker pods.
-This guide outlines the process of adding pod affinities to worker pods to make sure they are scheduled together as possible.
+To optimize performance when working with nodes that have multiple GPUs, a best practice is to schedule Dask workers in a tightly grouped manner, thereby minimizing communication overhead between worker pods.
+This guide provides a step-by-step process for adding pod affinities to worker pods ensuring they are scheduled together as much as possible on Google Kubernetes Engine (GKE), but the principles can be adapted for use with other Kubernetes distributions.

 ## Prerequisites